VUEngine/vuengine.github.io/documentation/tutorial/scores.md

 }
 ```

-## Streaming
+## Event Listeners

 You should have already noticed that the disk moves back to the center of the screen after it has left it.
-This is the engine's streaming kicking in, which is implemented by the [Stage](/documentation/api/class-stage/) class, which is constantly checking which [Actors](/documentation/api/class-actor/) are out of bounds -within a tolerance margin configurable in the [StageSpec](/documentation/api/struct-stage-spec/)- to remove and destroy those that are beyond them, and is continually testing the entries in the **PongStageActors** array too, in order to instantiate those [Actors](/documentation/api/class-actor/) that are within the screen bounds.
+This is the engine's streaming kicking in, which is implemented by the [Stage](/documentation/api/class-stage/) class.
+It is constantly checking which [Actors](/documentation/api/class-actor/) are out of bounds -within a tolerance margin configurable in the [StageSpec](/documentation/api/struct-stage-spec/)- to remove and destroy those that are beyond them, and is continually testing the entries in the **PongStageActors** array, too, in order to instantiate those [Actors](/documentation/api/class-actor/) that are within the screen bounds.
 This behavior can be modified by setting to `true` the flag in the entries of the **PongStageActors** array, but we will leave it as it is to avoid the need of writing code to detect when the disk abandons the screen and to move it back to the center of it.

 Since we know that the disk is being continually destroyed and created, we could exploit that to keep track of the score, we just need to know about both events.
 The way to do that is to add event listeners for two events: `kEventActorDeleted` and `kEventActorCreated`.